Iam-M-i-r-z-a/DLVAIA/README.md

 This project is a hands-on learning environment designed to help you understand and identify critical security vulnerabilities in Large Language Models (LLMs).
 Inspired by the **OWASP Top 10 for LLMs**, DLVAIA provides a practical sandbox to explore common attack vectors and defense mechanisms.

+**A key advantage of DLVAIA is its 100% local deployability.** Due to Ollama, you can run the entire application, including the LLM inference, completely on your own machine.
+This means:
+* **No API Keys Required:** You won't need to connect to remote services like Claude, ChatGPT, or Gemini, eliminating dependency on third-party APIs.
+* **Enhanced Privacy:** Your data stays on your machine, ensuring maximum privacy and control over your interactions.
+* **Cost-Free Inference:** There are no recurring costs associated with LLM usage, making it ideal for continuous learning and experimentation.

-Whether you're a security researcher, a developer building with LLMs, or an enthusiast curious about AI security, DLVAIA offers a unique opportunity to test your understanding in a controlled, educational setting.
+Whether you're a security researcher, a developer building with LLMs, or an enthusiast curious about AI security, DLVAIA offers a unique opportunity to test your understanding in a controlled, private, and educational setting.

 ---

 ## 🎯 Challenges You'll Explore